mongoose13/fling-units/README.md

 }
 ```

-Express the certainty in your measurements correctly by setting a precision.
+Express the certainty in your measurements by setting a precision.
+Conversions
-Conversions will automatically provide appropriate significant digits:
+will automatically provide appropriate significant digits:

 ```dart
 void main() {